 Trade and other payables comprise mainly trade payables, salary and social security insurance payables, VAT payables, accrued income and other payables.
 Other payables comprise of amounts for taxes and accruals for normal utility expenses.

-Trade and other payables increased from EUR 10.2 million as at 31 December 2011 by 37.3%, to EUR 14.0 million as at 31 December 2012.
-This is due to increased purchases for the production of the products.
+Trade and other payables decreased from EUR 14.0 million as at 31 December 2012 by 17.1%, to EUR 11.6 million as at 31 December 2013.

 Related party liabilities